Frequently Asked Questions

 Your appointment can last as long as an hour and a half for dizziness testing.
 Hearing tests take about half an hour.
 You may be asked to come back if we can’t finish in time.

-Audiology is a branch of science that focusses on hearing, balance, and related disorders.
+Audiology is a branch of science that focuses on hearing, balance, and related disorders.
 The practitioners who assess, treat, and educate about the prevention of hearing loss and balance problems are Audiologists.
 Audiologists are university-trained (minimum Master’s level) health care professionals who perform a variety of clinical tests to determine the nature and degree of an individual’s hearing and/or balance status.
 They have the expertise and equipment to work with infants, children, and adults.
 When it is determined that an individual has a hearing and/or balance problem, an audiologist will provide recommendations and management strategies for the patient and support their goals for intervention and (re)habilitation.
 Examples of management strategies include hearing aids, communication strategies, hearing protection, maneuvers to relieve balance issues, and appropriate medical referrals.

 Canadian Academy of Audiology